top of page

 Adaptability

 In fitness, as in many things, there’s no one-size-fits-all approach.
 A minimalist workout is endlessly adaptable and modifiable.
-It can be tailored to individual fitness goals, age, ability, equipment availability, movement restrictions or limitations, and fitness levels by adjusting various elements:
+It can be customized to individual fitness goals, age, ability, equipment availability, movement restrictions or limitations, and fitness levels by adjusting various elements:

 • range of motion